15 Clear Signs You’re Loving in Fear, Not in Love

 15. Staying out of guilt

 Guilt is not a good foundation for a relationship.
-If you feel obligated to stay because of something you’ve done or something your partner did, it’s time for a honest conversation about how to move forward, even if it means going separate ways.
+If you feel obligated to stay because of something you’ve done or something your partner did, it’s time for an honest conversation about how to move forward, even if it means going your separate ways.

 True love is built on mutual respect, trust, and a desire to see each other happy.
 Don’t let guilt keep you chained to a relationship that doesn’t serve either of you.